The White Stripes

 The White Stripes used a low-fidelity approach to writing and recording.
 Their music featured a melding of garage rock and blues influences and a raw simplicity of composition, arrangement, and performance.
-The duo were also noted for their fashion and design aesthetic which featured a simple color scheme of red, white, and black—which was used on every album and single cover they released—as well as the duo’s fascination with the number three.
-Their discography consists of six studio albums, two live albums, one extended play (EP), one concert film, one tour documentary, 26 singles, and 14 music videos.
-Their last three albums each won the Grammy Award for Best Alternative Music Album.
-In 2015, Rolling Stone named them the sixth greatest duo of all time.
+The duo were noted for their mysterious public image, their fashion and design aesthetic which featured a simple color scheme of red, white, and black—which was used on every album and single cover they released—and their fascination with the number three.
+They made selective media appearances, including Jim Jarmusch's anthology film Coffee and Cigarettes (2003) and the documentary Under Great White Northern Lights (2009).